MLGRussianXP/MLGRussianXP/README.md

-## Hi there 👋\n\n
+## Hi there 👋

-· 🔭 I’m currently working on Discord bots and more.\n · 🌱 I'm currently studying Python at the Yandex Academy.\n · 📫 How to reach me:\n
+· 🔭 I’m currently working on Discord bots and more.

+· 🌱 I'm currently studying Python at the Yandex Academy.

+· 📫 How to reach me:

 Discord: MLGRussianXP#7777 (do not send friend requests)